korn1k/courses_website/README.md

 # courses_website_2020_2021
 [PERSONAL] Courses Website is a web application for exploring web-based courses.
 You can purchase, add, edit, and remove courses; the login/registration system is included as well.
-Viewable by the URL in the repository

 TECHNOLOGIES: Node.js (Express), Handlebars, CSS, MySQL.